 10. The opening line of Psalm 137 is familiar to many Christians: “By the rivers of Babylon, there we sat down, yea, we wept, when we remembered Zion.”
 Less familiar are the final two verses (8 and 9) of this Psalm: “O daughter of Babylon, who art to be destroyed; happy shall he be, that rewardeth thee as thou hast served us.
 Happy shall he be, that taketh and dasheth thy little ones against the stones.”

 11. Also familiar to most Christians is the willingness of Abraham to sacrifice his own son, Isaac, at God’s command.
 God showed mercy in this case, and stayed Abraham’s arm.
 However, in another case, God did not halt the sacrifice.
 The story begins with Jephthah, who is so intent on getting God’s help in battle that he makes the following ludicrous promise: “If thou shalt without fail deliver the children of Ammon into mine hands, then it shall be, that whatsoever cometh forth of the doors of my house to meet me, when I return in peace from the children of Ammon, shall surely be the LORD’s, and I will offer it up for a burnt offering.”
 (Judges 11:30-31).
 As it happens, his young daughter is first to come forth from his house on his return.
 God does not have mercy this time.
 The daughter spends a short interval on her own “lamenting her virginity”, and then “she returned unto her father, who did with her according to his vow which he had vowed: and she knew no man.
 And it was a custom in Israel, that the daughters of Israel went yearly to lament the daughter of Jephthah the Gileadite four days in a year.”
 (Judges 11:39-40).
+It should also strike the reader that the value of Jephthah’s daughter is seen to lie primarily in her role as a sexual object rather than a human being.

 12. Finally, it is well known that the Qu’ran extols followers of Allah to destroy apostates (“[As for] those who disbelieve in Our communications, We shall make them enter fire; so oft as their skins are thoroughly burned, We will change them for other skins, that they may taste the chastisement; surely Allah is Mighty, Wise.” sura 4.56).
 However, it is less well known that the Christian God makes a similar promise: “He that sacrificeth unto any god, save unto the Lord only, he shall be utterly destroyed.”
 (Exodus 22:20).